-Flutes and the Abstract Truth appeared at: Trumpets Jazz Club & Restaurant, Montclair, New Jersey
+Flutes and the Abstract Truth appeared at: Trumpets Jazz Club in Montclair, New Jersey

 Formed by Jessica Valiente and Andrea Brachfeld, the group follows the form of the smaller jazz flute ensemble — four flutes plus rhythm section — that is emerging in various parts of the world.
 Along with Jessica and Andrea, Flutes and the Abstract Truth features flutists Anton Denner and Mark Friedman, with pianist Steve Myerson, Rick Faulkner, bass and Diego Lopez, drums.

 “Performing on the full range of sizes of the flute family, the ensemble presents skilfully crafted arrangements and innovative interpretations of standards, traditional music, and original compositions.
 The four featured flutists are a who’s-who of flute virtuosi in the Garden State, with glowing credentials from the worlds of jazz, Latin, Brazilian music, classical, theater, and commercial music.”

 Dominique Gagné was at Trumpets and filed the following review.